 You can use a call to action (CTA) in images, anchored texts, forms, and more.
 Avoid using simple language like “Click here” or something similar.
 That won’t drive traffic.
 Instead, use phrases that tell your audience what they’ll receive in exchange for clicking, filling out the form, and so on.
 HubSpot has an excellent compilation of CTA samples and templates if you need inspiration.

-Learn How to Promote Content Today!
+Learn More About Content Promotion Today!